centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 #### Back-in-stock example flow configuration

-When customer will subscribe through API, we create fake catalog product just to store back-in-stock subscriptions.
+When customer will subscribe through API, we create back in stock catalog product just to store back-in-stock subscriptions.
 After restock, Centra will trigger back in stock event from Klaviyo.
-This trigger is for our fake product, so in the email template you need to get access to the original catalog item.
-To get access to original catalog data, you need to add extra parenthesis in template, with this part, you are able to use catalog_item data provided by Klaviyo.
+This trigger is for our back in stock product, so in the email template you need to get access to the original catalog product.
+To get access to original product data, you need to add extra parenthesis in template, with this part, you are able to use catalog_item data provided by Klaviyo.
-You need to use parenthis part like that:
+To extract original catalog product data, you need to use parenthis part like below:

 ```html
 {% with idParts=event.VariantId|split:"_" %}